influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/sql/functions/time-and-date.md

 To use with InfluxDB, [cast the return value to a string](/influxdb/cloud-dedicated/query-data/sql/cast-types/#cast-to-a-string-type).
 {{% /note %}}

-The `current_time()` return value is determined at query time and will return the same time, no matter when in the query plan the function executes.
+The `current_time()` return value is determined at query time and returns the same time, no matter when in the query plan the function executes.

 ```